Air California: Startup

-Air California originated in a December 1965 meeting in Corona del Mar by William Myers, Alan H. Kenison (later a founder of Jet America Airlines), Mark T. Gates, Jr., William L. Pereira, Jr. (son of noted architect William Pereira who designed the Theme Building at Los Angeles International Airport (LAX)) and Lud Renick to discuss air service from Orange County to San Francisco, with the idea of Air California as the result.
-At the time, air service from Orange County Airport was minimal.
-The population of Orange County in 1967 was about 1.2mm, up from only 216,000 in 1950; Orange County was the fastest growing in the country.
-Air travel in California was then dominated by Pacific Southwest Airlines (PSA).
-Air California was designed to do what PSA would not: serve Orange County.
-Airport officials had asked all major west coast carriers to serve Orange County Airport and none were interested.
+Air California originated in a December 1965 meeting in Corona del Mar by William Myers, Alan H. Kenison (later a founder of Jet America Airlines), Mark T. Gates Jr., William L. Pereira Jr. (son of noted architect William Pereira who designed the Theme Building at Los Angeles International Airport (LAX)) and Lud Renick to discuss air service from Orange County to San Francisco, with the idea of Air California as the result.
+At the time, air service from Orange County Airport was minimal despite the county having a population of about 1.2 million and being the fastest growing in the country.
+Air travel in California was then dominated by Pacific Southwest Airlines (PSA) yet it declined to serve Orange County.
+Airport officials had approached all West Coast carriers in an effort to attract service to Orange County Airport, but none expressed interest.
+As a result, Air California was designed to do what PSA would not: serve Orange County.

-At the time, all significant US airlines but one were tightly regulated by the Civil Aeronautics Board (CAB), an agency of the Federal government.
-PSA was the exception, its intrastate status made it exempt from CAB oversight.
+At the time, most major US airlines were tightly regulated by the Civil Aeronautics Board (CAB).
+PSA was the exception: its intrastate status exempted it from CAB oversight, which only applied to interstate flights.
 It had used that freedom to grow from nothing in 1949 to a jet carrier in 1965, taking market share away on its California routes from much larger but less efficient carriers regulated by the CAB.
-Air California was designed to be like PSA but centered on Orange County.
-Air California was incorporated on 12 April 1966 and the same month, applied to the California Public Utilities Commission (CPUC) to be a California intrastate airline for its first route, from Orange County Airport to San Francisco Airport at a fare of $14.85.
+Air California was incorporated on April 12, 1966 and the same month, applied to the California Public Utilities Commission (CPUC) to be a California intrastate airline for its first route, from Orange County Airport to San Francisco Airport at a fare of $14.85.
 The CPUC approved the application in September, requiring a minimum of five frequencies per day.
 In December, Air California had an initial public offering and the airline launched its first services January 16, 1967, using two Lockheed Electra aircraft.
 Total capital raised prior to the first flight was $5.3mm, including $2.5mm from the stock offering.